About Your Appointment

 Make a list of any questions, problems or symptoms you want to discuss before you see your GP.

-Take a pen and paper with you to the appointment to note down any points you might otherwise forget.
+Have a pen and paper with you to note down any points you might otherwise forget.

 If you need an interpreter, be sure to let the surgery know in advance so they can sort this out for you.

 Wear loose clothing if it's likely you'll need to be examined.